Skip to product information

 Handle: Brass, grooved, with spring-loaded push button.
 (Functional).

-Guard: Steel, with fixing hook
+Guard: Made of steel, with a fixing hook

 The Franco-Prussian War (1870-1871) marked the peak and then the decline of this type of weapon, but period examples, with their clear markings, remain highly sought after by collectors.